turk-i/simple-demo/README.md

-# simple-demo
+# Simple Example Resp.

-this is for tarining purpose
+this is for simple traning